RodrigoGama1902/PrincipledTools/README.md

 ## Who is it for?

-This Add-on was created for anyone that needs to perform a lot of adjust in multiple materials at the same time, with the power of principled and smart presets, you can quickly adjust all materials in your scene in one click
+This Add-on was created for anyone that needs to perform a lot of adjust in multiple materials at the same time, with the power of principled and smart presets, you can quickly adjust all materials in your scene in one click.

 ## Features: